param-khakhar/param-khakhar.github.io/_posts/2020-09-21-intern-season.md

 Happy Interviewing!

-All the points mentioned above, have been deduced from an ensemble of experiences of my seniors, my colleagues, and me as well.
+All the points mentioned above, have been assembled from an ensemble of experiences of my seniors, my colleagues, and me as well.
 So a big shout out to them as well!
 For even more resources, my DMs are open!